Indigenous Australians: Constitutional change proposed

 In 2010, the federal government appointed a panel comprising Indigenous leaders, other legal experts and some members of parliament (including Ken Wyatt) to provide advice on how best to recognise Aboriginal and Torres Strait Islander peoples in the federal Constitution.
 The panel's recommendations, reported to the federal government in January 2012, included deletion of provisions of the Constitution referencing race (Section 25 and Section 51(xxvi)), and new provisions on meaningful recognition and further protection from discrimination.
-(Note: For a discussion of the recommendations, see: Wood 2012) Subsequently, a proposed referendum on Constitutional recognition of Indigenous Australians was ultimately abandoned in 2013.
+(Note: For a discussion of the recommendations, see: Wood 2012) Subsequently, a proposed referendum on Constitutional recognition of Indigenous Australians was abandoned in 2013.

 The Uluru Statement from the Heart was released 26 May 2017 by delegates to an Aboriginal and Torres Strait Islander Referendum Convention, held near Uluru in Central Australia.
 The statement calls for a "First Nations Voice" in the Australian Constitution and a "Makarrata Commission" to supervise a process of "agreement-making" and "truth-telling" between government and Aboriginal and Torres Strait Islander peoples.
 The statement references the 1967 referendum which brought about changes to the Constitution to include Indigenous Australians.

+In 2023, the federal government held the Indigenous Voice referendum to recognise Indigenous peoples in the constistution, and establish an advisory body to the government to represent Indigenous interests.
+The proposal was rejected by Australian voters, having been opposed by the Liberal–National Coalition.